 Bursting the hostel bubble

 Two days later I would travel further to Slovakia again, where I would stay with great couchsurfers.
-When I arrived in Zakopane about two weeks earlier I had no idea how this journey would end.
+When I arrived in Zakopane about two weeks earlier I had no idea where this journey would end.
 I was prepared to clean at the hostel every day, but I ended up walking across the border of two countries.
-I thought I would be in the hostel bubble, but I ended up meeting an incredible family, whose children can sing a goodnight song in 56 languages.
+I thought I would be in the hostel bubble, but I ended up meeting an incredible family via couchsurfing (whose children can sing a goodnight song in 56 languages).
+Apart from that I learnt about Israeli Cuisine from another couchsurfer who also stayed that night.

 Even if I only caught a glimpse of the castles, the forests and the lakes my plan manifested to go back to Slovakia sooner than later.